Tojikan/znz-roll20/docs/p4_adventuring.md

 - Melee Weapon
 - Ranged Weapon
 - Armor
+- Special: a usable item or weapon such as a grenade.

 ### Equipping ###

 Players can equip 1 melee and 1 ranged weapon at a time.
-They can also equip 1 special item (such as a grenade) for quick use.
+They can also equip 1 special item for quick use.
 They can also equip armor on their Head, Body, Arms, and legs.

 Armor can affect character attributes or proficiencies and improve their armor rating to reduce damage taken.
-See [Combat]({{site.baseurl}}/p5-combat.html) for more details on how armor is used.
+See [Combat]({{site.baseurl}}/p5_combat.html) for more details on how armor rating is used.

 ### Inventory ###

 Characters can store items they are not using in their Inventory, which is represented in game as a backpack.
-Each item has weight and the inventory stores a maximum amount of weight (It may be easier to picture weight as inventory slots).
+Each item has weight and the inventory stores a maximum amount of weight (It may be useful to picture item weight as inventory slots and space an item takes up rather than a hard weight).
 Players can improve the max weight of their inventory by finding bags and other equipment.

 If the player's inventory weight exceeds the inventory max weight, they will have reduced speed and suffer a penalty to all rolls until the inventory weight is reduced.